Create a XP style desktop toolbar in Windows 7 with Coolbarz

 In Windows XP, one could create a toolbar and dock it to the top of the screen and move all one’s desktop icons to it, so that your desktop remained clean and yet you had easy access to all.
 In Windows Vista too one could do it but with some loss of functionality.

-Well, if you are one of those, who like me miss the use of this toolbar, you can check out Coolbarz, a freeware!
+While you can create a Windows XP style toolbar in Windows natively, if you are one of those, who like me miss the use of this toolbar, and want to use a freeware instead, you can check out Coolbarz.

 You can pin program shortcuts, folders, internet shortcuts, in-built tools like Notepad, Registry Editors, etc to it, and set it to auto-hide.